 School reopened.
 We went to our individual schools but wrote to each other every week.
 It was around 1999.
 Phones were not popular.
 Social media was not yet born.
 Letters were the only ways through which we got connected.
 Her letters had the words I yearned to hear.
 She ended every letter with, “I can’t wait for us to be together in the future.”
 I ended mine by saying, “The future isn’t far away.
 When we hold strong to each other, we will make it there in one piece.”

 In 2002 we completed secondary school.
 The very day I got home, I rushed to her place.
 I hung around her house until she came out to see me standing there.
 She screamed, “Douglas, you are here!”
 I said, “Yeah, I couldn’t wait for a single day to pass without seeing you so here I am.”
 Fortunately for us, her father hadn’t returned from work so we went inside and I saw the chandelier again.
 I said, “Can you please turn it on for me?”
 She walked to the switch and turned it on.
-It changed colors.
-It sparkled at the left side and shone brighter on the left side.
+It changed colours.
+It sparkled on the left side and shone brighter on the left side.
 I stared as if it was the first time I was seeing it.
 She announced, “My dad would be home soon.
 Hurry up and leave before he comes to meet you here.”

 By the time I realized it, we were locked in each other’s embrace.
 She pulled me to the corner where we had our first kiss.
 We kissed.
 We smooched.
 We sweated the pent-up emotions out.
-By the time the chandelier changed color at the left, we were both lying on the floor naked.
-Adam had finished eating eve’s apple.
+By the time the chandelier changed colour at the left, we were both lying on the floor naked.
+Adam had finished eating Eve’s apple.
 We were running around looking for leaves to cover our nakedness.
 From that day, I went to her place every day to look for her.
 Somedays, I will walk around her house but she won’t come out until I walk back home with a broken heart.
-The next day, I will wake up, put on my best dress and go there again with hopes in my heart.
+The next day, I will wake up, put on my best dress and go there again with hope in my heart.
 I will pray, “God, let today be my lucky day.
 I want to see Olivia.
 If you’re God indeed, cause her father to leave the house so I can walk in and see the chandelier again.
 You know I love how it sparkles and how it shines.
 Please make a way.”

 For close to one month, I went there and I didn’t see her.
 One day, their main gate opened and I saw her walking around the compound.
 She didn’t see me.
 I cursed the stars and cursed the moon.
 I went home again with a broken heart.
 The next time I saw her, she told me, “I’m not well.
 I’ve been vomiting.
 I haven’t seen my period.
 It should have been in four days ago but it hasn’t.”
 I said, “You want to tell me you’re pregnant?”
 Nooooo don’t say that.
 It will come.
 Don’t scare me.”
 I blamed it on the weather—it’s too cold that’s why your menses hasn’t come.
 I blamed it on the sunshine—“It’s too sunny, let’s wait until the sun goes down.